 What the Revenue Anecdotes Actually Prove

-The research pack supports a narrower claim than most social posts do: vibe coding can absolutely compress prototype time and make early revenue experiments possible, but it does not remove the need for product ownership.
+The evidence supports a narrower claim than most social posts do: vibe coding can absolutely compress prototype time and make early revenue experiments possible, but it does not remove the need for product ownership.
 Thoughtworks frames production-grade software around robustness, maintainability, and responsible deployment, not merely the ability to generate code.
 Martin Fowler’s security analysis makes the same point from the opposite angle: prompt-driven momentum can hide serious control failures until someone looks closely.

 That is why public revenue anecdotes should be treated as market signal, not operating proof.
 A founder might validate demand quickly and still need a second phase of technical hardening before the product is safe to scale.
 The more customer data, permissions, or billing logic involved, the more likely that second phase becomes mandatory.